JustAnotherRedFox/justanotherredfox.github.io/data/game_ideas.md

 * building an archtectures takes months or years to finish,
 * making possible a more realistic time period for building and crafting

-*NT1: RL: Real Life
+Note: RL: Real Life
-*NT2: GT: Game Time
+Note: GT: Game Time

-quots and books phases
+Quots and books phases
 -----------------------
 1. "From the appearance of chaos, through the obedience of a set of rules, comes the appearance of order."
 2. "My disappointment is immeasurable, and my day is ruined"